Occupational Health and Safety Code

 517.9991(1)

-An employer and a blaster conducting secondary blasting activities must ensure that explosives placed directly on top of the material being blasted are not detonated if the methane content in the atmosphere is more than 6 percent of the lower explosive limit.
+An employer and a blaster conducting secondary blasting activities must ensure that an explosive placed directly on top of the material being blasted is not detonated if the methane content in the atmosphere is more than 6 percent of the lower explosive limit.

 517.9991(3)

-An employer and a blaster conducting secondary blasting activities where explosives are placed directly on top of the material being blasted must ensure that only instantaneous detonators are used.
+An employer and a blaster conducting secondary blasting activities where an explosive is placed directly on top of the material being blasted must ensure that only an instantaneous detonator is used.